Last updated on April 8th, 2022

 Once you have completed our guide, please call our team if you would like to discuss making a factory accident claim on 0800 6524 881.
 You’ll get free legal advice whatever you decide to do.

-Are You Eligible To Make A Factory Accident Claim?
+- Am I Eligible To Make A Factory Accident Claim?

 Anybody who is injured in a factory through negligence could make a compensation claim.
 This includes staff, visitors, contractors, temporary factory workers, and delivery personnel.
 Before a solicitor will take on your case, they’ll want to see that: